christianlewis024/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?
    Nodelist doesnt give you full access, need to convert it to an array for full access.
 5. What is a component?
    Code that is easily reusable.
 Components can also be broken down to smaller components, or you could look at it more broadly too.
+Like a piston in an engine!

 ### Git Set up